 Main Campus (CB 5.6)

-Event Speaker/Organiser: Anna Britton Course Code: RSIMP Topic: Digital Capability: All UKPSF: All RDF: B - Personal Effectiveness Target Audience: Staff who Research
+Event Speaker/Organiser: Anna Britton Course Code: RSIMP Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: B - Personal Effectiveness Target Audience: Staff who Research

 Bookings are closed for this event.